 Hometown: Middle of nowhere Pennsylvania

-Favorite music artist of 2013?
+Favorite music artist?
 James Blake

 Favorite snack after yoga?
 In the warm weather - almond butter and banana smoothie with chocolate soy protein.
 In the cold weather - garlic hummus, sliced avocado and tomato on a multigrain wrap with a ton of cayenne pepper.

 If you could vacation anywhere?
 Skiing in the French Alps or sunbathing in Thailand.